 So, what mistakes have you made in your classroom?
 None of us are perfect and we all have made mistakes in our classroom management; which is why novice teachers must be helped not to repeat these five big mistakes.

-Not having Classroom Rules from Day One
+Have Rules from Day One

-Failing at school politics
+Failing at School Politics

 New teachers need all the help they can get, but are often thrown in the proverbial lion’s den and must learn to sink or swim.
 This is not due to malice from management’s side, but purely because of the overwhelming challenges many schools face within society.
 Avoiding the five major mistakes and the five pitfalls, novice teachers will go a long way in succeeding with healthy class management and surviving those challenging first years of their careers.